 What Are Small-Cap Funds?

-When investing in mutual funds, investors check for an essential factorit’s market capitalisation.
+When it comes to investing in mutual funds, investors check for an important factor – the market capitalisation of the company.
 Now, small-cap mutual funds are those that invest in all companies trading on the stock exchanges, except the top 250 companies in terms of market capitalisation.
 In general, investing in small-cap funds is considered risky as they are more prone to volatility in the short term.
 However, you can earn higher returns if you stay invested in these funds in the long term.
 While there is excellent potential for booking profits, you also have to account for the risks associated with small-cap mutual funds.
 Small-cap mutual funds are ideal for investors with aggressive risk appetites – those who do not mind braving market volatility to earn significantly higher long-term returns.

 Why Invest In Small-Cap Funds?